istarlet/derby-city-drip/README.md

 The current **Derby City Drip** website, while it appears visually nearly identical to the original, now uses javascript to update and display the menu items, collect email addresses to a cloud database, and display a map with the location that can be zoomed in or out.
 The specifics about these features can be found below.

 ## How to Run this Project
-Please make sure that you have NodeJs intalled locally before proceeding.
+Please make sure that you have NodeJs installed locally before proceeding.

 From the terminal